 Focusing on Transparency and Growth

 Our volunteer Board of Directors develops Pain BC’s long-term plans, reviews the significant issues that affect us, and evaluates our results.
 They bring multiple perspectives—many are people living with pain, some are health care providers, and all are passionate supporters of the cause.
-Members of the Board lead strategic working groups such as Fundraising, Education, and Governance Committees and ensure broader community engagement in our work.
+Members of the Board lead strategic working groups and ensure broader community engagement in our work.

 Dr. Karen Wanger